Skip to content

 2. Recent employment in a healthcare setting, with a total of 1000 hours calculated.
 Essential that RN conducts assessment and nursing intervention during these hours.

 3. Letter of intent of placement location or evidence of secured placement, supervised by a Nurse Practitioner or Physician.
 Placement can be completed within the RN's current workplace, excluding acute care settings.
+Applicants with a secured placement will be given admission priority.
+The following information must be included in the evidence of secured placement document:

 Documentation Requirements